310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 So if you end up sleeping inside of it, you’ll eventually get a cold.

 Which is why I got you a blanket.
-I use this often during Ryuseitai sleepovers.
+I use this one often durin’ Ryuseitai sleepovers.

 I know I’m doing somethin’ you didn’t ask for, but I just kept getting more worried.
 {% endbubble %}